 The Core Curriculum consists of 39 credit hours of coursework distributed across three general areas:

 - 23 credit hours of Disciplinary Studies in Fine Arts, Human Health, Humanities, Science, and Social Science designed to introduce students to the universe of human knowledge.

-- 3 credit hours of Integrative Studies designed to increase students' respect for and appreciation of human diversity.
+- 3 credit hours of Multicultural Diversity in the US designed to increase students' respect for and appreciation of human diversity.

 The University Core Curriculum chapter in the SIU Undergraduate Catalog (effective Summer 2018) lists all University Core Curriculum requirements and courses.